Mayank0255/Stackoverflow-Clone-Backend/README.md

 _Follow the steps properly and you are good to go._

-## Docker Support for back-end
+### Docker Setup

-The backe-end has support for Docker.
+The back-end has support for Docker.
 So if you want to run the back-end in a container, you need do:

 - Setup environment variables in `.env` file.
 - Build the Docker image -